 Nik DeCosta-Klipa explores the world of craft cocktails hidden in the heart of Ithaca.

 Tuesday’s UEFA Champions League semi-final first leg between soccer clubs Chelsea and Atlético Madrid featured a sight unfamiliar to most American sports fans.
-And no, this goes beyond the United States’ hesitance to embrace “The Beautiful Game.”

 If there’s one thing those running the streets of Boston this morning aren’t lacking, it’s determination.
-The will of the individuals who voluntarily choose to run 26.2 continuous miles is nothing to mess with.

 According to Newton’s first law of motion, an object at rest stays at rest until acted upon by an external force.
-In the case of the NCAA, an institution known for its immobility, the external pressure seems to have finally forced some movement.

 On Monday, major news agency Reuters published a poll stating two out of three Americans do not plan to follow this summer’s World Cup in Brazil, suggesting the U.S.